Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/rust-monster.md

   - name: "Rust"
     desc: "  A rust monster's antenna causes metal to rapidly rust and corrode.
 If it succeeds at an antenna [[Strike]] or [[Disarm]] attempt with its antenna, the rust monster deals 2d6 (2d6) damage (doubled on a critical hit) to a metal item the target is wearing or holding, ignoring its."
   - name: "Hardness."
     desc: "  If the rust monster hits an unattended metal item, the item takes this damage automatically.
-If a creature uses the [[Shield Block]] reaction with a metal shield against an antenna attack, the shield is automatically [[rules/conditions.md#Broken|broken]], but no other item is rusted on that attack."
+If a creature uses the [[Shield-Block|Shield Block]] reaction with a metal shield against an antenna attack, the shield is automatically [[rules/conditions.md#Broken|broken]], but no other item is rusted on that attack."

 speed: 35 feet, climb 10 feet